ibm-cloud-docs/containers/cs_annotations.md

 {:shortdesc}

 **Description**</br>
 A server block is an NGINX directive that defines the configuration for the ALB virtual server.
 A location block is an NGINX directive defined within the server block.
-Location blocks define how Ingress processes the request URI, or the part of the request that comes after the domain name or IP address and port.<br><br>
+Location blocks define how Ingress processes the request URI, or the part of the request that comes after the domain name or IP address and port.

 When a server block receives a request, the location block matches the URI to a path and the request is forwarded to the IP address of the pod where the app is deployed.
-By using the `location-snippets` annotation, you can modify how the location block forwards requests to particular services.<br><br>
+By using the `location-snippets` annotation, you can modify how the location block forwards requests to particular services.

 To modify the server block as a whole instead, see the [`server-snippets`](#server-snippets) annotation.